observablehq/plot/docs/interactions/brush.md

 ## BrushValue {#brushvalue}

 The brush value dispatched on [_input_ events](#input-events).
-When the brush is cleared, the value is null; otherwise it’s an object with the following properties:
+When the brush is cleared, the value is null; otherwise it's an object with the following properties:

 - **x1** - the lower *x* bound of the selection (in data space, or pixels if projected)
 - **x2** - the upper *x* bound of the selection